Your cart is empty

 The first vacation with a baby is exciting—and brings with it many questions: How long can a baby sit in the car?
 What should be in hand luggage on an airplane?
 And which essentials make a train journey easier?
 With the right preparation and checklist, the trip will be relaxing and safe for the whole family.

-Documents: passport/child's passport, vaccination certificate, insurance card
+Documents: Passport/Child's passport, vaccination certificate, insurance card

-Food: Milk, snacks, water, bibs
+Provisions: Milk, snacks, water, bibs

-Hygiene: diapers, wet wipes, changing mat, spare clothes
+Hygiene: diapers, wipes, changing mat, spare clothes

 Sleep & Comfort: Favorite blanket, pacifier, cuddly toy